Entrepreneurs’ Relief – Post Budget 2018

 - hold shares that represent at least 5% of the “ordinary share capital” of the company (by nominal value); and

 What we essentially now have is a requirement to hold 5% or more of the economic rights in the company (whether profits and assets or sale proceeds) in order to qualify for Entrepreneurs’ Relief.

-A couple of common situations that may be affected are:
+A couple of common situations that, despite the changes, may still be affected are:

-Similarly with growth shares, the articles will usually provide that the first £x is returned to the other shareholders so that the growth shares will not entitle the holder to at least 5% of the assets of the company available for distribution to equity holders on a winding up of the company.
+With growth shares the articles will usually provide that the first £x is returned to the other shareholders so that the growth shares will not entitle the holder to at least 5% of the assets of the company available for distribution to equity holders on a winding up of the company.
 If similar provisions apply on a sale (and the allocation of sale proceeds) this may mean that neither of the two alternative 5% economic ownership tests are met.

 Investment backed companies

-It is common for investors to require preferential rights to dividends or assets on a winding up which may mean that the other shareholders do not, in all cases, have a right to 5% of the surplus assets on a winding up or 5% of the sale proceeds.
+Similarly, it is common for investors to require preferential rights to dividends or assets on a winding up and on a sale which may mean that the other shareholders do not, in all cases, have a right to 5% of the surplus assets on a winding up or 5% of the sale proceeds.